Some people distrust God because they object to the killings in the Bible that he either initiated directly or ordered the Israelites to carry out.

 Justifiable homicides are lawful killings.

-Examples include self-defense against attackers threatening bodily harm, safeguarding property against intruders bent on causing felonious damage, the defense of others who are under deadly attack, specific law enforcement actions when the lives of officers or the public are endangered, adjudicated executions conducted by the state, and authorized military combat.
+Examples include self-defense against attackers threatening bodily harm, safeguarding property against intruders intent on committing felonious damage, defending others under deadly attack, specific law enforcement actions when the lives of officers or the public are endangered, state-administered executions as just punishment for serious crimes, and authorized military combat.

-God, the supreme arbiter of right and wrong, determined that the killings he ordained in the Bible fell under one of these categories.
+God, the supreme arbiter of right and wrong, determined that the killings he ordained in the Bible fell into one of these categories.

 Individual Killings

-God directly killed several individuals in the Old Testament and two in the New Testament for their personal sinfulness.
+God directly killed several individuals in the Old Testament and two in the New Testament for their personal sins.

 Old Testament examples include:

-• Two adult sons of Judah, one of the twelve Israelite patriarchs.
-One man for a specific act of disobedience, and the other for his overall wickedness.
+- Two adult sons of Judah, one of the twelve Israelite patriarchs.
+One for a specific act of disobedience, and the other for his overall wickedness.

-• Two adult sons of Aaron, the first high priest of Israel.
-These men, both priests themselves, offered a sacrifice that violated God’s mandatory protocol.
+- Two adult sons of Aaron, the first high priest of Israel.
+These men, both priests, offered a sacrifice that violated God’s mandatory protocol.

-• Three malcontents who incited a rebellion against Moses and Aaron while the Israelites were traveling from Egypt to their promised homeland.
+- Three malcontents who incited a rebellion against Moses and Aaron as the Israelites traveled from Egypt to their promised homeland.

-In the New Testament, God killed a husband and wife who lied about the amount of money they donated to the early church.
+In the New Testament, God killed a husband and wife for lying about the amount of money they donated to the early church.

 Firsthand Knowledge